ravikumar1728/ravikumar1728.github.io/_pages/about.md

 ---
 permalink: /
 title: "Ravi Kumar"
-excerpt: "PhD student in Physics at Duke University working on quantum information science, open quantum systems, and tensor-network methods."
+excerpt: "PhD candidate in Physics at Duke University working on quantum information science, open quantum systems, and tensor-network methods."
 author_profile: true
 redirect_from:
   - /about/